General Tax Information

 2. Can I pay or find out what I owe on this year's taxes before the bills are mailed?

 No, we do not have this information until December, and the County Treasurer's office is not able to accept payments until the data is uploaded to our computers.
-This typically happens only a few days before the tax bills are mailed.
+This typically happens at the same time the tax bills are mailed.

 3. What is the tax timeline?